daft-engineers/project/README.md

 # 22/03/2023

 Mathew: Got the audio callback generator merged.
 Has done some work on the mixer, using templates.
+Added a timeout to the unit tests to fail after time rather than hanging forever.
 Currently working on testing, but strugling to get message passing working.
 Will continue working on that.

 James: Put together a prtotype for message passing.
 Will look at matthew's message passing thing and peraps doxygen.

-Angus:
+Angus: Worked on the amp.
+Will finish the amp and then pick a new ticket.

+Mark: Modified the filter stuff to use message passing and threading.
+Did some paperwork for socials.
+Will modify unit tests to run with the filter funtion being private and will also try and test the message passing.

+AOB: Threading: Classes should have a start and stop fn to wrap up the logic and make the main.